-Music and the arts play a huge part in the life of Dickens Heath Community Primary School and we are proud to have been awarded the Arts Council of Great Britain’s Arts Mark Award in 2019.
+Music and the arts play a huge part in the life of Dickens Heath Community Primary School and we are proud to have been awarded the Arts Council of Great Britain’s Arts Mark Award.
 We are fortunate that arts activity takes place every week of the year in our school and continued throughout the COVID pandemic.

 All children are frequently exposed to a broad range of music in class (music is taught using ‘Charanga’ on-line) as well as having a weekly music assembly (which many children take part in) and lots of extra-curricular musical activities.

-We run three school choirs, with over 80 children taking part in one or more of them.
+We run two school choirs, with over 80 children taking part in one or more of them.
 Our longest-standing choir is our Key Stage 2 Choir drawing on children from years 3 to 6 and open to all.
 This choir performs regularly within school and in the wider community.
-It has performed at Birmingham’s Symphony Hall, Warwick Arts Centre and the Resorts World Arena as well as at Dickens Heath’s Festival on the Green and several local schools.
+It has performed at the Royal Albert Hall in London, Birmingham’s Symphony Hall, Warwick Arts Centre and the Resorts World Arena as well as at Dickens Heath’s Festival on the Green and several local schools.
+It takes part in Touchwood’s annual Christmas Choir Competition and is a former winner!
 Our Key Stage 1 Singing Group welcomes any child from years 1 and 2.
-This choir also performs regularly in school concerts and has visited Sunrise Residential home on a number of occasions.
-It takes part in Touchwood’s annual Christmas Choir Competition and has performed in Symphony Hall and at The Core Theatre in Solihull.
-Our Boys Only Choir was set up in 2015 with the support of the Armonico Consort from Warwick.
-It made its performance debut at the Royal Albert Hall in London in June 2016 and returned there for a second concert in April 2018 (with a third cancelled in June 2020 due to the Covid pandemic).
-The BOC has also taken part in school concerts and in a Primary School Singing project at Tudor Grange Academy.
+This choir also performs regularly in school concerts, community events and has recently sung at The Core Theatre in Solihull.
+It has also visited Blossomfield Grange Residential home on a number of occasions.

-Over 40 children in Key Stage 2 have weekly instrumental lessons in school, delivered by instrumental specialists from Solihull Music Services.
-Instruments currently taught in school are guitar, violin, keyboard and brass as well as singing.
+Nearly 100 children in Key Stage 2 have weekly instrumental lessons in school, delivered by instrumental specialists employed directly and from Solihull Music Services.
+Instruments currently taught in school are guitar, violin, keyboard, flute, clarinet, saxophone, cello and brass as well as singing.
 All children in Year 4 have the chance to learn a brass instrument.
-We also run a school rock band, a guitar group, a string group and recorder groups.
+We also run a school rock band, a guitar group, a string group and a brass group.
 All children who learn an instrument both in school and out of school are given regular opportunities to perform in a variety of concerts in school and outside including rock and pop evenings, piano and keyboard evenings, school concerts, talent shows and orchestral concerts at local secondary schools.

-In Year 5 children have the chance to go on a four-day residential trip to Dunfield House where they work together to put on a show (the most recent being Matilda).
+In Year 5 children have the chance to go on a four-day residential trip to Dunfield House where they work together to put on a show (the most recent being Jungle Book).

 Children throughout school have the chance to take part in dance activities and have taken part in Alderbrook School’s dance festival and the Coventry, Solihull and Warwickshire Schools Talent Competition.